qasimkhalid/SBEO/Competency Questions.md

 The given SPARQL are _examples_ that may be reinterpreted and reused for applications.

-1. ### User model-related competency questions:
+* 1. User model-related competency questions:

-2. ### Building model-related competency questions:
+* 2. Building model-related competency questions:

-    a.
-Spatial information.
+    * Spatial information.
-        i.
+        * i.
 Which building blocks are the part of which specific building?

         ```
         SELECT ?buildingBlock ?specificBuilding